Bounding the Average Move Structure Query for Faster and Smaller RLBWT Permutations

-The \texttt{RunPerm} library proved efficient in practice across various experiments.
+The \texttt{Orbit} library proved efficient in practice across various experiments.
 However, some results show that even if length capping alone is powerful, more desirable results can be achieved by combining with balancing.
-To promote a powerful feature filled library, the \texttt{RunPerm} tool should look at interfacing with the balancing algorithm of \texttt{Move-r} or develop its own implementation.
-The latter might be preferred since it would allow a memory conscious implementation which avoids memory problems on large inputs.
+To promote a powerful feature filled library, the \texttt{Orbit} tool should look at interfacing with the balancing algorithm of \texttt{Move-r} or develop its own implementation.

-In summary, length capping is both a powerful theoretical and practical result, providing a simpler alternative to balancing whilst still providing average case bounds.
-This advances applications in \RLBWT permutations and motivates the flexible move structure library \texttt{RunPerm}.
+In summary, length capping is both a useful theoretical and practical result, providing a simpler alternative to balancing whilst still providing average case bounds.
+This advances applications in \RLBWT permutations and motivates the flexible move structure library \texttt{Orbit}.
 Since we observed no major downsides to performing such splitting, this result should become commonplace when analyzing or implementing move structures going forward.